Constraints on Metastable Dark Energy Decaying into Dark Matter: Dark matter from first order phase transition

 We also suppose that

 where $\tau=-it$.

 The solution is Euclidean invariant, which means that $\varphi(\vec{x},\tau)=\varphi(({|\vec{x}|^{2}}+\tau^{2})^{\frac{1}{2}})$.
-Defining $\rho\equiv(|\vec{x}|^{2}+\tau^{2})^{\frac{1}{2}}$, the equation of motion now reads,
+Defining $\rho\equiv(|\vec{x}|^{2}+\tau^{2})^{\frac{1}{2}}$, the~equation of motion now reads

-which is analogous to the equation of motion of a particle at position $\varphi$ as a function of time $\rho$, subject to a potential $-V(\varphi)$ and a friction term.
+which is analogous to the equation of motion of a particle at position $\varphi$ as a function of time $\rho$, subject to a potential $-V(\varphi)$ and a friction~term.

-The decay process occurs by the formation of bubbles of true vacuum surrounded by the false vacuum outside.
-The field is at rest both inside and outside, and the friction-like term, $\frac{3}{\rho}\frac{\partial}{\partial\rho}\varphi$, is nonzero only at the bubble wall.
-Therefore, in the case the wall is thin we can consider that $\rho = R$ at the wall, being $R$ the bubble radius (see Refs.~\cite{Coleman:1977py, Callan:1977pt} for further details).
-Finally, for a small energy difference $\epsilon$, the quantity $R=\rho$ is large and the friction coefficient $1/\rho\to0$, then we can neglect the friction term also at the bubble wall.
-From these considerations, Eq.~\eqref{eqmotion} now reads,
+The decay process occurs by the formation of bubbles of a true vacuum surrounded by the false vacuum outside.
+The field is at rest both inside and outside, and~the friction-like term, $\frac{3}{\rho}\frac{\partial}{\partial\rho}\varphi$, is nonzero only at the bubble wall.
+Therefore, in~the case the wall is thin, we can consider that $\rho = R$ at the wall, being $R$ the bubble radius (see ~\cite{Coleman:1977py, Callan:1977pt} for further details).
+Finally, for~a small energy difference $\epsilon$, the~quantity $R=\rho$ is large and the friction coefficient $1/\rho\to0$, then we can neglect the friction term also at the bubble wall.
+From these considerations, Equation~\eqref{eqmotion} now reads Then, considering the potential in Equation~\eqref{WZ}, the~value of the field is each region is